BlenderHQ/path_tool/README.md

 * Added localization support, with initial `uk_UA` translations.
 Users can create their own translations in other languages ​​using fields from this dictionary.

 * Now, while working with paths, the addon's UI will become inactive, as access to it is not possible at this time and this should be reflected in the UI.
+This also applies to keymap preferences.
 </details>